skramm/spaghetti/docs/spaghetti_manual.md

 // copy config of fsm_1 to fsm_2
 	fsm_2.assignConfig( fsm_1 );
 ```
+<a name="checks"></a>
 ### 5.2 - Checking configuration

 At startup (when calling ```fsm.start()```), a general checking is done to make sure nothing wrong will happen.
 This can either throw an error in case of an invalid situation, or just print out a warning.

+This function is public, so you may call it yourself, in case you need to make sure everything is correct before running.

 A warning is issued in the following situations:
 - a state is unreachable, that is it is referenced in the states enum but no transitions leads to it.